Asiainfo Technologies Announces 2023 Annual Results

-(MENAFN- Media OutReach Newswire) Steady growth in overall business Maintained a double-digit growth in Three New business Results Highlights:
+data-text="AsiaInfo Technologies Announces 2023 Annual Results" data-link=" Technologies Announces 2023 Annual Results" class="whatsapp">Shar Steady growth in overall business Maintained a double-digit growth in Three New business

 Revenue amounted to approximately RMB7,891 million, an increase of 2.0%.
 Revenue from the Three New business[1] amounted to approximately RMB2,899 million, an increase of 12.7%, accounting for approximately 36.7% of total revenue.
 Adjusted net profit[2] for the Year was approximately RMB851 million and adjusted net profit margin was 10.8%.
 Operating cash flow was RMB582 million, an increase of 5.9%.
 Proposed a final dividend of HK$0.412 per Share, representing a dividend payout ratio equivalent to 40% of the adjusted net profit for the Year.
 Including the special dividend of HK$0.6 per Share declared in December 2023, the total dividend for the Year will be HK$1.012 per Share.